Loafers Lodge fire: Closing arguments

 On 22 September, the court heard closing arguments from Crown prosecutor Grant Burston, who argued that the defendant knew that lighting the fire was wrong and that he did so because he did not like living at Loafers Lodge.
 Burston argued that the defence witness psychiatrist Dr Pillai's evidence was flawed and lacked crucial information.
 While the Crown accepted that the defendant had schizophrenia and knew what he was doing, they asserted that he knew his actions were morally wrong.

 On 23 September, the court heard closing arguments from defence lawyer Louise Sziranyi, who disputed the Crown's evidence that the defendant lit the fire at Loafers Lodge because he did not want to live at the place.
 She argued that the man was mentally unwell at the time of his offending, citing several "breakthrough symptoms" including the defendant hiding a knife in his shirt, raising a middle finger at a CCTV camera, frequent pacing and outbursts.
 In terms of the expert evidence, Sziranyi argued that the defendant's inconsistent accounts and lies during interviews showed that he was "disconnected from reality, delusional, unwell."
 The jury began deliberating on the Crown and defence's arguments and evidence on 24 September.
 They also watched a video of the defendant's police interview.

 Verdict

 Following a five-week trial involving 100 witnesses, the jury convicted the defendant of one count of arson and five counts of murder on 26 September 2025.
 In addition, Justice Churchman lifted name suppression for the defendant, who was identified as Esarona David Lologa.
 Several survivors and relatives of the victims attended the verdict.
-Lologa is expected to be sentenced on 21 November.
+Lologa was remanded for sentencing.

+Sentencing

+On 19 December 2025, Lologa was sentenced by Justice Churchman to life imprisonment with a minimum term of 22 years, deducting three years from a possible sentence of 25 years due to his psychiatric condition.
+During the sentencing hearing, the court heard several victim impact statements from the relatives of the victims and survivors of the Loafers Lodge fire.
+Churchman described Lologa's actions as "calculated and deliberate, with a degree of planning and a callous indifference."